 Their goal is to create innovative ideas and solutions for their clients and deliver results that propel the business forward.
 And at the same time, continue to build a company and culture where creative and motivated people can do extraordinary work.

 Their work alone speaks for itself, and as a result they have solidified their position as one of the premiere digital agencies in the business.
-You can learn more about their business at: https://ff0000.com/

 In Q4 of 2013, RED realized their growth was outpacing the capabilities of the tools they used to manage their business.
 They had developed an elaborate spreadsheet that worked in combination with a timesheet system to forecast and visualize their resourcing needs.
 But managing editing rights and permissions was cumbersome, and the data lacked the real-time updates that the business required.